 - (Optional) Although a static IP address for the Raspberry Pi is not required, it is recommended.
 A static IP will standardise the address used to access the Raspberry Pi.

-Raspberry Pi first time setup
+Raspberry Pi first-time setup (Raspi-config tool)

 Things you’ll need for your first Raspberry Pi build